Only Crumbs Remain

 I would love to know which way you prefer to eat it.
 Hot or Cold?

-poring cream onto a slice of pineapple upside down cake
+cream poured from a jug over a slice of pineapple upside down cake.

 pineapple upside down cake on a plate